kishalaya19/Classification-Regression-Trees/README.md

 ## Main Highlights and Outcomes

 1. Tuning the min_samples_split hyperparameter in the Random Forest model reduced the out-of-sample mean squared error (MSE) from 0.112 to 0.109, indicating reduced overfitting.

-The analysis revealed a significant overlap in feature importance as identified by the MDI and PFI methods, with 9 out of the top 10 features being common between them.
-In contrast, the Lasso model shared only one common feature, showing a distinct difference in feature selection.
+2. The feature importance analysis revealed a significant overlap in feature importance as identified by the MDI and PFI methods, with 9 out of the top 10 features being common between them.
+In contrast, the Lasso model shared only one common feature, showing a distinct difference in feature selection by tree based methods and linear methods.

-2. For the classification task, the Decision Tree model achieved high precision and recall rates, indicating strong performance in identifying both benign and malignant tumors.
+3. For the classification task, the Decision Tree model achieved high precision and recall rates, indicating strong performance in identifying both benign and malignant tumors.

-The Decision Tree exhibited potential overfitting, indicated by a full growth where each leaf is pure.
+4. The Decision Tree exhibited potential overfitting, indicated by a full growth where each leaf is pure.
 Variables like perimeter_worst and concave_points_worst appeared frequently, highlighting their importance in the classification.

-4. The project concluded that while the Decision Tree performed well (F1 score of 0.92), there might not be a necessity for pruning in this specific dataset context due to its well-balanced nature.
+5. The project concluded that while the Decision Tree performed well (F1 score of 0.92), there might not be a necessity for pruning in this specific dataset context due to its well-balanced nature.

 <img src="cf_report.png" width="628" height="250">